AhmedMaherTohmay/Depi_Project/README.md

    $ (venv) pip install Flask keras tensorflow
    ```

 ### 2. Frontend Integration

-* **Static and Templates Folders:**
-  * These folders contain the JavaScript, CSS, and HTML files used for this app.
+* **Static and Templates Folders:** These folders contain the JavaScript, CSS, and HTML files used for this app.

+## Datasets

+* **Training Dataset:** The models were trained using the dataset from Kaggle: [Lung and Colon Cancer Histopathological Images](https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images).
+* **Testing and Experiment Dataset:** The testing and experiments were conducted using the dataset from Hugging Face: [Lung Cancer Dataset](https://huggingface.co/datasets/VRJBro/lung_cancer_dataset).

 ## Deployment